RazmikMovsisyan/microblogify/README.md

 Welcome to **Microblogify** – a community microblogging platform!

 Microblogify is a modern, responsive full-stack web application designed to empower users to express themselves through short, concise blog posts—similar to a microblogging platform.
-Built with Django and a relational database, Microblogify enables users to share thoughts, follow others, and interact with content in a dynamic, community-driven environment.
+Built with Django and a relational database, Microblogify enables users to share thoughts, and interact with content in a dynamic, community-driven environment.

 The platform offers essential features such as user registration, authentication, and role-based access, allowing different levels of interaction based on user status.
 Authenticated users can create, read, update, and delete posts, while also exploring content from the wider user base.
 Comments help foster engagement, turning the app into a vibrant space for digital expression.